π³ How to Reduce Credit Costs

 The most effective way to save credits is to use the appropriate mode for your task.

-- Use Ludus Agent (Most Expensive): Use it when you need the best performance and contextual help.
-This mode automatically reads your currently open assets (Blueprints, levels, etc.).
-Using Agent mode for a generic question like "What is an Actor?" might not be the most efficient use of your plan, as it processes your open editor context unnecessarily.
+- Use Agent (Better for Complex Tasks): Use it when you need superior reasoning for complex, multi-step tasks.
+Agent takes more time to process but delivers better results for intricate problems.
+Using Agent mode for a generic question like "What is an Actor?" might not be the most efficient use of your plan.

 2. Keep Conversations Shortβ